JMViJi/Spaceship-Titanic-Kaggle-Competition/README.md

 If you have any questions or want to get in touch regarding this project, you can email me at [josevillalbajimenez@gmail.com].

 ## Acknowledgments
 This notebook was created for the "Spaceship Titanic" competition.
-The dataset and competition details can be found at "[Spaceship Titanic: Predicting Transported Passengers](competition-link)
+The dataset and competition details can be found at "[Spaceship Titanic: Predicting Transported Passengers][competition-link]

 [competition-link]: https://www.kaggle.com/competitions/spaceship-titanic/overview